aciccarello/ciccarello.me/_posts/2015-08-31-do-you-think-you-are-thankful.md

 our own.

 {% include image.html
-    file="/assets/img/liberia-letter.jpg"
+    file: "/assets/img/liberia-letter.jpg"
-    alt="hand written letter addressed to bekah and anthony with drawings" caption="Letter from one of the boys at the orphanage"
+    alt: "hand written letter addressed to bekah and anthony with drawings"
+    caption: "Letter from one of the boys at the orphanage"
 %}

 Recently Bekah was reading in Acts chapter 3 where the Apostle Peter heals a